jcervas/redistricting/TN-House-2022/readme.md

 4) Sumner, Sullivan, and Wilson counties all may have two full districts and extend a third into another county.

-5) Williamson and Montgomery[^a] counties all have three full House districts and a part of a fourth.
+5) Williamson and Montgomery[^1] counties all have three full House districts and a part of a fourth.
-[^a]: Montgomery County is sealed in the 2022 enacted House map, containing three complete districts, all three of which are the three most over-populated in the state.
-Residents of Montgomery County are significantly underrepresented in the General Assembly.
-If this county were to have part of a fourth district, as might be required by law, that would cause at least one additional "TN County Splits" in the plan, increasing it to 31, which is greater than the max allowed in the House Redistricting Guidelines.

 6) Hamilton and Rutherford counties both can fully contain 5 districts each.